-Planning Proposal, 176 - 178 Blaxland Road, Ryde Amend RLEP 2014 - SP2 Infrastructure to R4 High Density Residential and other bedrooms Sm2 (excluding wardrobe space) Bedrooms have a minimum dimension of 3m (excluding wardrobe.space) Living: rooms or combined living/dining rooms have a minimum width of 4m for 2 and 3 bedroom apartments.
-The width of cross-over or cross-through apartments is at least 4m internally to avoid deep narrow apartment layouds. - 4E Private open space and balconies Objective 4E-1.
-Apartments' provide 'appropriately sized provete. open space and balconies to enhance residential amenity: Design criteria All apartments are required to have primary balconies as follows: o Studio: 4in2 hili o 1 bed: 8m2 min + 2m depth o 2 bed: 10m2 + 2m depth o 3 bed: 12m2 + 2 Am depth This minimum balcony depth to be counted as Concept Plans have been prepared to comply with these provisions. contributing to the balcony area is 1m.
-Objective 45/2 Primary private open space and balconies are appropriately located to enhance liverbility (or residents.
-Complies.
-Balconies directly accessible from living areas of apartments.
-Objective:4E-3 Private open space, and telecity design is integrated into and contributes to the overall architectural formand detail of the building.
-Complies.
-Objective:AE-4 Private open space and balkony design maximises safety.
-Concept Plans have been prepared to ensure safety.
+and other bedrooms 9m2 (excluding wardrobe Bedrooms have a minimum dimension of 3m (excluding wardrobe space) Living rooms or combined living/dining rooms have a minimum width of 4m for 2 and 3 bedroom:apartments: The width of cross-over or cross-through apartments is at least 4m internally to:avoid deep narrow apartment layouts: AE Private open space and balconies Objective 4E-1.
+Concept Plans have Apartments provide appropriately sized private prepared to comply with these open space and balconies to enhance residential provisions. .amenity: Design criteria All apartments are required to have primary balconies as follows: .o Studio: 4m2 min o 1 bed: 8m2 min + 2m death o 2 bed: 10m2+2m depth o 3 bed; 12m2 + 2,4m depth This minimum balcony disptit to be counted as contributing to the balcony area is 1m.
+Objective 4E-2 Complies.
+Balconies directly Primary private open space and balconies are accessible from living areas of appropriately located to enhance liveability for apartments. residents.
+Objective:4E-3 Complies.
+Privite open space and balcony design is Integrated Into and contributes to the overall architectural form and detail of the building.
+Objective:4E-4 Concept Plans have been Private open space and balcony design maximises prepared to ensure safety. saféty.
 Details of materials and finishes to be submitted at the DA stage.
 4F Common circulation and spaces Objective 4F-1.
-Common circulation spaces achieve good amenity and properly service the number of apartments.
-Concept.
-Plans have been prepared to comply with these provisions.
+Concept, Plans have Common circulation spaces achieve good amenity prepared to comply with these and properly service the number of apartments. provisions.
 Design criteria The maximum number of apartments off a circulation core on a single level is eight.
 For buildings of 10 storeys and over, the maximum number of apartments sharing a single life is 40.
-Where design citteria 1 is not achieved, to more than 12 apartments should be provided off a circulation core ion a single level.
-Objective AF-2.
-The buildings are capable of the writings are vehable of
+Where design criteria 1 is not achieved, no more than 42 apartments should be provided off a circulation core on a single level.
+Objective 4F-2 The buildings are capable of